floating-point-analysis-tools/fp_tools_tutorial/sc19/index.md

 ### Access to AWS Instances

 We provide exercises for each module in AWS instances.
-You will be given a username and password, along with the IP address of the instance.
+You can get a username, password, along with the IP address of an instance [here](https://integrus.cs.utah.edu/).
 You can access the instance via ssh as follows:

 ```
 ssh [USERNAME]@[IP ADDRESS]